-If you previously installed the AIX Toolbox for Linux Applications and the level of the rpm.rte fileset is lower than 3.0.5.20, remove that software from the system before migrating to AIX 5L Version 5.2.
-The Toolbox software installed with rpm.rte levels prior to 3.0.5.20 are incompatible with software from the AIX Toolbox installed on AIX 5L Version 5.2 because of shared library restructuring.
+If you previously installed the AIX Toolbox for Linux Applications CD, and the level of the rpm.rte fileset is lower than 3.0.5.20, remove that software from the system before migrating to AIX 5L Version 5.2.
+The Toolbox software installed with rpm.rte levels prior to 3.0.5.20 are incompatible with software from the AIX Toolbox installed on AIX 5L Version 5.2 due to shared library restructuring.

 Remove the software if you are performing a preservation installation and you established an /opt/freeware file system for the Toolbox software.
 The files in that file system will not be automatically overwritten during a preservation installation.
-To remove your existing RPMS, use the destroyRPMS tool available in the /contrib directory on the AIX Toolbox for Linux Applications CD by typing the following:
+To remove your existing rpm filesets, use the destroyRPMS tool available in the /contrib directory on the AIX Toolbox for Linux Applications CD by typing the following:

+'''

-mount -vcdrfs -oro /dev/cd0 /mnt /mnt/contrib/destroyRPMS
+mount -vcdrfs -oro /dev/cd0 /mnt

+/mnt/contrib/destroyRPMS

+'''

-If you are migrating your system from AIX 4.3.3 to AIX 5L and you installed rpm.rte without creating your own /opt or /opt/freeware file system, after running the destroyRPMS command it is recommended that you remove the /opt/freeware and /usr/opt/freeware directories prior to migrating.
-On AIX 5L, the system provides a /opt file system into which rpm.rte is normally installed.
-However, if rpm finds a preexisting /usr/opt/freeware directory, it will use this location instead.
-You don't need to do this if you want your rpm freeware installed under the /usr file system, but the /opt file system is recommended.
+If you are migrating your system from AIX 4.3.3 to AIX 5.1 and you installed rpm.rte without creating your own /opt or /opt/freeware file system, after running the destroyRPMS command it is recommended that you remove the /opt/freeware and /usr/opt/freeware directories before migrating.
+On AIX 5.1, the system provides an /opt file system into which rpm.rte is normally installed.
+However, if rpm finds a pre-existing

+/usr/opt/freeware directory, it will use this location instead.
+You do not need to do this if you want your rpm freeware installed in the /usr file system, but the /opt file system is recommended.

-If you have already migrated with the /usr/opt/freeware file system and wish to change this afterwards, run the destroyRPMS command again, remove any existing /usr/opt/freeware and /opt/freeware directories, and install rpm.rte again.
+If you have already migrated with the /usr/opt/freeware file system and want to change this later, run the destroyRPMS command again, remove any existing /usr/opt/freeware and /opt/freeware directories, and install rpm.rte again.